microsoft/DirectX-Specs/d3d/HLSL_ShaderModel6_5.md

 The following table demonstrates the action of `WaveMultiPrefixSum()`, assuming an implementation with wave width of 8 lanes.
-Inactive lanes are indicated by "`-`".
+Lane 1 is an inactive or helper lane, and is indicated by "`-`".

 ```C++
 output = WaveMultiPrefixSum(value, mask);